obatola/obas-api-explorer/README.md

     ]
     ```

 2. You can exclusively use the `ExplorerComponent` found in the following file `src/components/explorerComponent/ExplorerComponent.tsx`.
 This component is what displays a singular API Explorer.
 To use it you must provide the following props, `title`, `url`, `method`, `body`.
-The schema's for each are listed below.
+The schemas for each are listed below.
     ```
     title: string;